Last Updated: June 26, 2024

 Other Ventures

-During off season while he was a major leaguer, Jackson worked as a field reporter and commentator for ABC Sports.
+During the off-season while he was a major leaguer, Jackson worked as a field reporter and commentator for ABC Sports.
 He did analysis in the ABC booth and was given the task of presiding over the World Series Trophy presentations in the '80s.
 After his retirement, he returned to his commentary role covering the 1988 American League Championship Series for ABC.
 He also appeared in the film "Naked Gun: From the Files of Police Squad!" portraying an Angels outfielder programmed to kill the Queen of England.

 Jackson also appeared in the movies "Richie Rich," "BASEketball," Summer of Sam," and "The Benchwarmers."
-He was a guest star on several TV shows including "Diff'rent Strokes," "The Love Boat," "MacGyver," "Malcolm in the Middle," and "Archie Bunker's Place."
+He was a guest star on several TV shows, including "Diff'rent Strokes," "The Love Boat," "MacGyver," "Malcolm in the Middle," and "Archie Bunker's Place."
 He co-authored a book with fellow Hall of Famer Bob Gibson in 2010 called "Sixty-Feet Six-Inches."
 He also endorsed the Sega Master System baseball video game "Reggie Jackson Baseball."

 Personal Life